Helge07/RaspiTrigger/README.md

 - instructions for building the junction box.

 ## License
 EosMonitor is published under the GPL-3.0 license.
 See the LICENSE file for more information.
-The EDSDK files EDSDK.dll and EdsImage.dll are distributed with permission of Canon.